Best Practices for Creating Responsive Web Design and Development

 # 5 Image Drop

 So now you can either try to do it yourself, which I do not suggest because you should be focusing on your business and not playing around trying to convert your website to mobile.
-What I suggest you do is to hire a professional web developer, Curmi marketing web design build all my clients and my business websites from start to finish.
+What I suggest you do is to hire a professional web developer and just foucs on what you know to do best i.e working on your business!

 You can google “web design + your city” to find a web designer, make sure you to see a sample of his work first.
 Or you can outsource on websites like guru.com or upwork.com.